Healthy Homes Assessment Bluff Hill

 What We Do

-We consider your investment to be a serious one We conduct detailed examinations to make sure you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun parts of buying or owning an home.
+We value your money We conduct comprehensive checks to make sure you don’t be faced with any costly or unexpected unpleasant surprises, so you can relax and focus on the fun aspects of owning or purchasing your own home.

-We are specialised in a range of solutions to make sure that you are fully informed about the condition of any property you might be considering buying or selling and also other solutions.
+We specialise in a range of services to ensure you are completely updated on the condition of any property that you might be thinking of buying or selling and also other services.

-We not only work with you but we also have important clients such as the local authorities, banks, and insurance companies.
-They seem to are pleased with the reassurance provided, because of the information contained that we offer in our reports of building inspections.
+Not only do we collaborate with you, but we also work with important clients such as bank branches, local councils and insurance companies.
+Evidently they are pleased with their reassurance provided, thanks to the information included in our reports on building inspections.

-Our systematic method of conducting your home inspection and the latest in technology for software including digital photos imbedded into your Report, you can actually see any issues that may be discovered.
-Thanks to our detailed report, it is easy to understand why we have so many customers who recommend our service to family and friends.
+Our systematic approach to inspecting your property and the most up-to-date software technology that incorporates digital images into the Report, you are able to actually see any issues identified.
+Because of our detailed report, it is easy to understand why we get so many clients recommending our service to family and friends.

 • Pre Purchase & Pre Sale Reports